spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/02-architecture.md

 The following are some architectural highlights of bare-metal Kubernetes clusters that Palette deploys using Canonical MAAS.
 Canonical MAAS is an open-source tool that lets you discover, commission, deploy and re-deploy operating systems to physical servers.
 <br />

-- Palette supports the usage of MAAS with Spectro Cloud’s open source Cloud Native Computing Foundation (CNCF) [Cluster API](https://github.com/spectrocloud/cluster-api-provider-maas).
+- Palette integrates with MAAS through Spectro Cloud’s open source Cloud Native Computing Foundation (CNCF) [Cluster API](https://github.com/spectrocloud/cluster-api-provider-maas).

 - Palette provides a cloud-like experience for deploying clusters on bare metal servers.
 The result is increased performance at minimal cost and operational effort.